kellywu3/Basic-Graph-Algorithm-Animations/README.md

 ```

 ## CONCEPTS

 **Breadth First Search**
-- graph traversal algorithm to search for specific nodes
+- graph traversal algorithm to search for specific nodes from a starting node
+- uses a queue to search graphs breadth first

 pseudocode:
 ```pseudo